-1) Enrollment: Ensure the immediate enrollment of children or youth experiencing homelessness until all enrollment records may be secured, i.e. academic records, medical records, proof of residency, degree of Indian blood, or other documentation.
+- a.
+Enrollment: Ensure the immediate enrollment of children or youth experiencing homelessness until all enrollment records may be secured, e.g., academic records, medical records, proof of residency, degree of Indian blood, or other documentation. - b.
+School of Origin: Keep a child or youth experiencing homelessness in the school of origin, except when doing so is contrary to the wishes of the child's or youth's parent or guardian. - c.
+Notice of Rights: Ensure the elimination of stigmatization or segregated services and the elimination of other identified barriers for homeless children and youth. - d.
+Comparable Services: Provide children or youth experiencing homelessness with services comparable to services offered to other services in the school including the following: - Transportation services. - Educational services for which the child or youth meets the eligibility criteria, such as services provided under Title I of the Elementary and Secondary Education Act of 1965 or similar State or local programs, educational programs for children with disabilities, and educational programs for students with limited English proficiency. - Programs in vocational and technical education. - Programs for gifted and talented students. - School nutrition programs.

-- 2) School of Origin: Keep a child or youth experiencing homelessness in the school of origin, except when doing so is contrary to the wishes of the child's or youth's parent or guardian. - 3) Notice of Rights: Ensure the elimination of stigmatization or segregated services and the elimination of other identified barriers for homeless children and youth. - 4) Comparable Services: Provide children or youth experiencing homelessness with services comparable to services offered to other services in the school including the following: - Transportation services. - Educational services for which the child or youth meets the eligibility criteria, such as services provided under Title I of the Elementary and Secondary Education Act of 1965 or similar State or local programs, educational programs for children with disabilities, and educational programs for students with limited English proficiency. - Programs in vocational and technical education. - Programs for gifted and talented students. - School nutrition programs. - 5) Barriers to Enrollment: Review and revise any polices that may act as barriers to the enrollment of homeless children.
+e.
+Barriers to Enrollment: Review and revise any policies that may act as barriers to the enrollment of homeless children.
 Shall give consideration to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship.

-I. School Enrollment Questions:
+3. School Enrollment Questions:

-- 1) Where can students experiencing homelessness attend school? - 2) The school in the attendance area where the child or youth is currently living. - 3) Students must be enrolled immediately even without records or proof of residency. - 4) If immunization records are missing the school must refer the parents/guardians to the local public health office. - 5) If proof of residency is lacking, the parent or guardian may sign an affidavit stating the family is homeless.
+- a.
+Students experiencing homelessness can attend school in the attendance area where the child or youth is currently living. - b.
+Students must be enrolled immediately even without records or proof of residency. - c.
+If immunization records are missing the school must refer the parents/guardians to the local public health office. - d.
+If proof of residency is lacking, the parent or guardian may sign an affidavit stating the family is homeless.

-II.
-Transportation
+4. Transportation